tjarb/schneider.modbus/README.txt

-Monitor the Duco products and control ventilation properties
+Monitor and control Schneider Electric products

 Supported devices
-- Duco focus
+- Acti9 smartlink

 For more information about the app and the possibility to get support please visit the forum link in the section below.